JakubKorytko/algorithms-library/README.md

       - `Ctrl + B` / `Ctrl + Shift + B` by default
       - or `Build` -> `Build Solution` / `Build AlgorithmsLibrary` on the toolbar

-    Executable will be available in the "build/" subdirectory of the root directory.
+    The executable will be available in the "build/" subdirectory of the root directory.

 ## Usage

 The application has an intuitive text-based menu.
-On launch, the menu is displayed and the application waits for your input.
+On launch, the menu is displayed and the application waits for your input **(case-insensitive)**.

-Available commands (case-insensitive) include:
+### Available commands

-- `<algorithm_name>` - run the selected algorithm
+- `<algorithm_name>` - execute the selected [algorithm](#available-algorithms)
 - `menu` - display the menu options
 - `exit`

-Basic algorithms include:
+### Available algorithms

 - **Eratosthenes** (Sieve of Eratosthenes)
-- **SuperAlgorithm** (an example algorithm with no input)
+- **SuperAlgorithm** (a sample algorithm without input)
 - **Factorial** (Factorial calculator)
 - **Fibonacci** (Fibonacci sequence calculator)
 - **Hanoi** (Hanoi tower solver)
 - **Triangular** (Triangular numbers calculator)

-To extend algorithms, see the section below.

-## Extending Algorithms

-To add a new algorithm,
+### Adding algorithms

-add a new class to the `Components/Algorithms` folder.
+Add a new class to the `Components/Algorithms` folder.
-Make sure that the class is derived from the `Algorithm` class in the `AlgorithmsLibrary.AlgorithmsCore` namespace.
+Make sure that the class is derived from the `Algorithm` class (`AlgorithmsLibrary.AlgorithmsCore` namespace).

 Also, the class should:

-1. Override the public void method called `Display` that is used to run the algorithm
+1. Override the public void method named `Display` which is used to execute the algorithm
-(you need to handle the output within this function)
+(you must handle the output within this function)

    - **IF NOT**: The application will display
     `No display method defined for this algorithm` when you try to select it from the menu.

-2. Override public virtual string `Description`:
+1. Override the public virtual string `Description`:

     ```c#
     public override string Description { get { return "..."; } }
     ```

    - **IF NOT**: The application will display
     `No description provided for this algorithm`
     next to it in the printed menu.

-3. Have a unique class name that is displayed in the menu.
+1. Have a unique class name that is displayed in the menu.

 For example, see `Components/Algorithms/Algorithm.example.cs`

+### Adding shared methods

-If you need to include a method that is available to all algorithms, add new method to the `Components/AlgorithmsCore/BaseClassTools.cs`.
+If you need to add a method that is available to all algorithms, add a new method to the `Components/AlgorithmsCore/BaseClassTools.cs` file.

-In the file, is a sample method that you can check to create your own.
+The file contains a sample method that you can check to create your own.

-*(also, there are already some methods there to parse integers from the input, check them out if you are interested)*.
+*(Also, there are already some methods there to parse integers from the input, check them out if you are interested)*.

 ## Contributing

-If you find issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
+If you find issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
 Contributions are welcome!

 ## Contact

-If you have any questions, please contact me at <jakub@korytko.me>.
+If you have any questions, feel free to contact me at <jakub@korytko.me>.

 ## License